Greenstand/treetracker-ios/README.md

 ## Project Setup

 ### Bundler
-This project uses bundler to manage cocoapods, fastlane and CocoapodsKeys.
+This project uses bundler (https://bundler.io/) to manage cocoapods, fastlane and CocoapodsKeys.
 Use `bundle exec` when using these dependencies.

+Install with `gem install bundler`

-Run `bundle install` to get started.
+Run `bundle install` to install cocoapods, fastlane and CocoapodsKeys.

 ### CocoaPods
 Dependencies are managed using [CocoaPods](https://guides.cocoapods.org/) and are checked into to repository.